Colchester United FC Customer Charter

 Concessionary prices are available with proof of Identity, senior citizens (65 years old) disabled, Forces and Juniors up to 21 years old, but only in specific areas of the stadium as publicised by the Club.

 The Club provides areas of the ground for the exclusive use of family groups and junior supporters, disabled spectators and any eligible carer.

 Disabled supporters will be able to claim a concessionary rate ticket appropriate to the area of the stadium in which they are sat.

 Supporters requiring a personal assistant must register with the Club prior to booking their tickets.

-Supporters can purchase a disabled season or match ticket at the Weston Homes Community Stadium and claim a complimentary personal assistant ticket if they are in receipt of any of the following documents:-
+Supporters can purchase a disabled season or match ticket at the Jobserve Community Stadium and claim a complimentary personal assistant ticket if they are in receipt of any of the following documents:-

 • Middle Rate Disability Living Allowance (DLA/PIP)

 Evidence must be supplied at the Ticket Office on an annual basis.

 Where the need for personal support has been identified, the Club will admit the personal assistant free of charge on the understanding that they are providing a service to the disabled supporter to enable them to access match facilities.

 Disabled supporters who register the need for a personal assistant may be refused entry should they arrive at the ground unattended, as the Club cannot guarantee that this service will be provided by Club staff.